GigaSpaces-ProfessionalServices/gs-core-dev-training/lab11-space_based_remoting-exercise/README.md

 >a.
 Expand the BillBuddyCountPaymentByCategoryRemoteService project. <br />
 b.
 Locate the com.gs.billbuddy.report.CountPaymentByCategoryReport. <br />
 c.
 Follow the //TO DO comments in the file. <br />
 d.
-Deploy the BillBuddy_Space PU to the Grid Service followed: <br />
+Deploy the BillBuddy_Space PU to the Service Grid.<br />
 e.
-Run AccountFeeder and PaymentFeeder. <br />
+Run AccountFeeder and PaymentFeeder (using the RunConfigurations in Intellij). <br />
 f.
-Run the BillBuddyCountPaymentByCategoryRemoteService and examine your results.
+Run the **BillBuddyCountPaymentByCategoryRemoteService** (using the RunConfigurations in Intellij or by deploying the Processing Unit jar file) and examine your results.

 ## 4	Develop Executor Based Remoting using @routing
 **4.1**	BillBuddy requires a profit report for a random merchant.